petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/theme-sprite-map-yaml-configuration-reference.md

-# Theme Sprite Map Client Extension Usage and Properties
+# Theme Sprite Map YAML Configuration Reference

-You can use theme sprite map client extensions to override the sprite map for your site's pages in Liferay.
-Define the sprite map as a `.svg` image.
-The sprite map replaces the one used by your site's current theme.
+Here is a guide to setting up the definition for a theme sprite map client extension in your `client-extension.yaml` file.

 ## Usage Details